 We understand the changing environment and the concern of rising childhood obesity.
 We will continue to evaluate the lunch program as new information is received, and make changes as necessary to comply with USDA guidelines and any local policies.

-I would also be glad to speak to anyone who needs more information or has concerns about Nutrition and our school lunch program.
+A representative of our food service department would be glad to speak to anyone who needs more information or has concerns about Nutrition and our school lunch program.